datagnss/datagnss.github.io/rtk-board/evk-tau1312.md

 <br>
 ![Tips](../../d303-docs/images/tips.png)
-To reduce the amount of data, you could set the RTCM data from MSM7 to MSM4.
+To reduce the data payload, you could set the RTCM data from MSM7 to MSM4.

 ##### i. set output rate to 1Hz